laurieburchell/open-lid-dataset/README.md

 Fast natural language identification for 200+ languages, plus all the data to train the model.

+> [!NOTE]
+> An updated version of the OpenLID model and dataset is available on HuggingFace: [OpenLID-v2](https://huggingface.co/datasets/laurievb/OpenLID-v2)

 ## Features

  - Supports [201 languages](languages.md)